jonescompneurolab/hnn-core/doc/roadmap.rst

 The ability to interpret the neural origin of macroscale MEG/EEG signals in a complex high-dimensional non-linear computational neural model is challenging.
-A primary goal of HNN is to facilitate this interpretation with a clear API and examples of use in HNN-core, and interactive GUI-based tutorals for all HNN-GUI functionality on our HNN website.
+A primary goal of HNN is to facilitate this interpretation with a clear API and examples of use in HNN-core, and interactive GUI-based tutorials for all HNN-GUI functionality on our HNN website.
-Following the process for creating new featuers in HNN, the process for documenting new features will be to first develop them with API and examples of use in HNN-core, followed by integration into the HNN-GUI, with corresponding GUI-based tutorials on the HNN-website.
+Following the process for creating new features in HNN, the process for documenting new features will be to first develop them with API and examples of use in HNN-core, followed by integration into the HNN-GUI, with corresponding GUI-based tutorials on the HNN-website.
 Developmental goals are only complete once the corresponding documentation is available.